home-assistant/addons/letsencrypt/README.md

   }
 }
 ```
-Please copy your credentials file "google.json" into the "share" shared folder on the hass.io host before starting the service.
+Please copy your credentials file "google.json" into the "share" shared folder on the Home Assistant host before starting the service.

 One way is to use the "Samba" add on to make the folder available via network or SSH Add-on.